Posthumous marriage: Germany

+Ireland

+Irish woman Amanda Teague gained media attention for holding a posthumous marriage ceremony with who she claimed was the ghost of a pirate named Jack Teague, and for later divorcing him.

 India

 The Billava community is one of a few in India that practice posthumous marriage.
 Others that do so include the Badagas, Komatis and the Todas.

 Japan

 In Okinawa, which has been under the influences of China for centuries, there was a custom of posthumous marriage.
 The reason is to correct the rules of the placing of spirit tablets.
 There were strict rules of placing spirit tablets, and if the rules are broken, the spirit tablet under question is moved to a proper place with ceremonies at the order of a spiritualist.

 South Africa

 In 2004 a man in South Africa shot his fiancée and then himself during an argument.
 The two were later married because the families and friends wished to remember them as a happy couple, to marry the families together, and because in African culture death is instead thought of as a separation of body and soul.